 SRC offers sophisticated scaled 3-D physical modelling of complex recovery and displacement mechanisms involved in thermal-solvent vapour extraction (TSVX) processes.

-Physical modelling helps industry better understand oil production rates and recovery mechanisms in SVX and TSVX processes.
+Physical modelling helps industry better understand oil production rates and recovery mechanisms in TSVX processes.
 Reliable and detailed data is generated for numerical modelling to more accurately predict field performance, which is necessary to sufficiently reduce the risk of EOR technology deployment and optimization, allowing heavy oil and oilsands producers to consider commercial development.